 • or in a non-blocking fashion so you don’t consume any GitHub Actions credits for the time the load test is running.

-Example of succeeded and failed test:
+Examples of succeeded and failed tests:

 code github actions 1